catberry/catberry/docs/index.md

 npm install -g catberry
 ```

-After that you can create a project.
+After that, you can create a project.
-So, create a directory for your new project and change to new directory.
+So, create a directory for your new project and change to the new directory.

 ```bash
 mkdir ~/new-project
 cd ~/new-project
 ```

-Now you can initialize one of Catberry project templates.
+Now you can initialize one of the Catberry project templates.

 Please choose one: